 Applications of plasmid DNA:

-As we explained in the above section, the plasmid DNA is used in the gene therapy to transfer gene of interest in specific cell type.
+As we explained in the above section, the plasmid DNA is used in gene therapy to transfer a gene of interest in a specific cell type.

 Prevention of disease: